junfeizhuang/deep_q_learning/value_based_method/README.md

-# simple_deep_q_learning
+# value based method
-A simple example to learn deep q learning implemenation in pytorch.
+A simple example to learn DQN family implemenation in pytorch.
 The environment is [CartPole-v1](https://gym.openai.com/envs/)

 Change `Config.py` to support DQN, Double DQN and Dueling DQN